Adi-iitd/AI-Art/README.md

 - All convolution kernels are of size 4 × 4.
 - Dropout is used both at the training and <b>test</b> time.
 - **Instance** normalization is used instead of batch normalization.
-- Both L1 and CGAN loss are important to reduce the artifacts in the final output.
 - Normalization is not applied to the first layer in the encoder and discriminator.
 - **Adam** is used with a learning rate of 2e-4, with momentum parameters β1 = 0.5, β2 = 0.999.
 - All ReLUs in the encoder and discriminator are leaky, with slope **0.2**, while ReLUs in the decoder are not leaky.
-- Objective function was divided by 2 while optimizing D, which slows down the rate at which D learns relative to G.

 ### Results